 The main institutions in the forest sector of Honduras are:

-- The Secretariat for Environment and Natural Resources, which is responsible for policies related to natural resources and emissions reductions
+- The Secretariat for Energy, Natural Resources, Environment and Mines, which is responsible for policies related to natural resources and emissions reductions

 - The National Forest Institute, which is responsible for implementing forest policy

 In 2010, Honduras created a National Climate Change Directorate, the Inter-Agency Committee on Climate Change and the REDD+ Subcommittee.